 - Improving Our Neighborhood and Increased Home Values.
 Together with Habitat for Humanity and in concert with our largest university partner, we are participating in the largest home renovation project in the country in the West Phoenix area surrounding our most significant university partner's campus.
-As of December 31, 2021, 392 homes have been completed in which 27,900 hours have been logged by volunteers.
-These efforts, combined with GCE and GCU's expanded presence in the community, have contributed to a significant increase in home values in the 85017 zip code. - Furthering Job Creation.
+As of December 31, 2022, 1,109 projects have been completed in which 30,000 hours have been logged by volunteers.
+These efforts, combined with GCE and GCU's expanded presence in the community, have contributed to a significant increase since 2011 in home values in the 85017 zip code. - Furthering Job Creation.
 We, along with Grand Canyon University ("GCU") have launched a number of new business enterprises that have reduced costs, provided management opportunities for recent graduates and employment opportunities for students and neighborhood residents, while spurring economic growth in the area.

 - Continuing Community Involvement.
 GCE and our employees partner in countless community events and projects throughout the year.
 The Company offers its full-time employees a maximum of 16 hours of PTO annually for community service.
-This time is used to volunteer at more than 40 approved charitable organizations. - Special Olympics and Youth Opportunity Foundation. - We participate in the annual Plane Pull Challenge, which benefits Special Olympics Indiana athletes.
-We donate time and funds to the Youth Opportunity Foundation which provides advocacy, clinical treatment, education and workforce development for at-risk young people in underprivileged areas. - Encouraging Employee Giving.
-We participate in Donate to Elevate, a program that encourages employees to contribute money in lieu of state income tax payments to benefit private schools in Arizona and the partnership with Habitat for Humanity, as well as local public schools and public charter schools
+This time is used to volunteer at more than 40 approved charitable organizations. - Special Olympics and Youth Opportunity Foundation.

+We participate in the annual Plane Pull Challenge, which benefits Special Olympics Indiana athletes.
+We donate time and funds to the Youth Opportunity Foundation which provides advocacy, clinical treatment, education and workforce development for atrisk young people in underprivileged areas.

+Encouraging Employee Giving.
+We

+participate in Donate to Elevate, a program that

+encourages employees to contribute money in

+lieu of state income tax payments to benefit

+private schools in Arizona and the partnership

+with Habitat for Humanity and GCU

+CityServe, as well as local public schools and

+public charter schools.

+- Sponsoring K-12 Educational Development.

+GCE supports GCU's K-12 Educational

+Development Department through sponsorship

+of GCU Canyon Professional Development

+and K-12 Targeted School Assistance

+programs.
+Canyon Professional Development

+offers professional development opportunities

+for educators and administrators, and their

+student/parent engagement programs aim to

+help students become college ready.
+K-12

+Targeted School Assistance programs also

+offer tutoring and mentorship and more to

+community schools to improve learning

+environments and outcomes.

-- COVID-19 Response.
-GCE employees and the students of our university partners volunteered at COVID Point of Distribution sites ("POD"), including the GCU POD, which was being jointly operated by GCU and GCE at no cost to the state of Arizona, and other PODs including those run by our hospital partners.
-During 2020 and 2021, GCE has taken numerous steps to protect our employees and mitigate the spread of the virus, including implementation of remote work arrangements, restrictions on employee travel, and guidance to those employees experiencing symptoms. - Sponsoring K-12 Educational Development.
-GCE supports GCU's K-12 Educational Development Department through sponsorship of GCU Canyon Professional Development and K-12 Targeted School Assistance programs.
-Canyon Professional Development offers professional development opportunities for educators and administrators, and their student/parent engagement programs aim to help students become college ready. - Funding of Student Tuition Organizations.
-The Company contributes to private school tuition organizations and in 2021 its annual contribution was \$5.0 million.
-Financial contributions are allocated toward tuition assistance and awarding low income Arizona students with scholarships to attend Arizona private schools. - Students Inspiring Students.
+- Funding of Student Tuition Organizations.

+The Company contributes to private school tuition organizations and in 2022 its annual contribution was \$5.0 million.
+Financial contributions are allocated toward tuition assistance and awarding low-income Arizona students with scholarships to attend Arizona private schools.

+- Students Inspiring Students.
 GCE continues to support GCU's free tutoring/mentoring program that serves Phoenix-area K-12 schools.
 Students who seek academic assistance in the GCU Learning Lounge may become eligible to receive the Students Inspiring Students full-tuition scholarship.
 To serve our clients and community, GCE seeks donations to fund this neighborhood scholarship program.